sinatra/sinatra/README.md

   </tr>
 </table>

-Since calling ruby methods is not idiomatic in wlang, you almost always want to pass locals to it.
-Layouts written in wlang and `yield` are supported, though.
+Since calling ruby methods is not idiomatic in WLang, you almost always want to pass locals to it.
+Layouts written in WLang and `yield` are supported, though.

 ### Accessing Variables in Templates